realitydeslab/.github/profile/README.md

 * We open-sourced sample creative projects for our inspirations.
   * [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in fixed scenarios (pre-scan required)
   * [HoloKit x InstantColocation Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in ad-hoc scenarios (pre-scan not required)

+Based on HoloKit, we created mixed reality creative projects:

+* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer game casting in magic spells.
+Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023.